Robotic Traffic's Effect On Click Fraud

 Click fraud bots are capable of producing many more clicks than their human counterparts.
 They can work without sleep, food, or pay, and therefore are a much more efficient option than the more traditional teams of low paid workers who used to perform the majority of the fraudulent clicks.

 Bots can be programmed with a variety of different features to aid their covert activities.
 One example of such an adaptation that can be made is that the bot can automatically wipe its own browser cookies between clicks.
 This removes one of the tools those seeking to eliminate click fraud can utilize, making their task even more difficult.

-One common practice among cyber criminals is to use bots to take over several other people's computer systems.
-When a group of these host machines work together, they are refered to as a 'botnet.
+One common practice among cybercriminals is to use bots to take over several other people's computer systems.
+When a group of these host machines work together, they are referred to as a 'botnet.
 These botnets can avoid detection even more efficiently because the clicks they are programmed to perform will come from a range of regular machines with legitimate IP addresses, unbeknownst to the owners of the computers themselves.
 To those manually checking through the click data, there will be very little evidence of fraudulent activity, despite huge numbers of unwanted clicks actually being made.

 What can be done to combat bot click fraud?

 Fortunately, PPC Ad fraud can be fought.
 Successfully defending your campaign against unwanted clicks means you save money through not having to pay publishers who are not successfully attracting genuine interest in your products or services.